thephpleague/oauth2-client/CONTRIBUTING.md

 - **Ensure no coding standards violations** - Please run PHP Code Sniffer using the PSR-2 standard (see below) before submitting your pull request.
 A violation will cause the build to fail, so please make sure there are no violations.
 We can't accept a patch if the build fails.

+- **Ensure static analysis pass!** - Please run PHPStan (see below) before submitting your pull request.
+We won't accept a patch until there are no error.

 ## Testing